VCI position in a nutshell

 In Germany, still 53% of all plastic waste goes into energy recovery in a meaningful way.
 This generates energy for electricity and heat but also emits CO2.
 The industry is working on CO2 recycling, for example, in the chemical production of plastics.

-The basic prerequisite for a good and economically viable circularity of plastics is an appropriate waste management - from collection and sorting to recovery.
+The basic prerequisite for a good and economically viable circularity of plastics is an effective waste manage-ment - from collection and sorting to recovery.

 To fund the EU budget, the European Council decided for new own resources, inter alia, a payment by Member States on non-recycled plastic packaging waste from January 2021.
-It remains to be seen what will happen with this and whether the income will be used to advance the circular economy.
-It is also unclear how the Member States will implement refinancing.
+Now the German federal government’s bill intends that the levy be raised from the federal tax revenue and that there should be no compliance costs for citizens or the economy.
+It remains open how the other Member States will implement funding and whether the income will be used to advance the circular economy.

 THE VCI IS CALLING FOR THE FOLLOWING